-Scott J. held that Mr. Wright owed a duty to the Crown not to 52 disclose any information obtained by him in the course of his employment in MI5, that he broke that duty by writing "Spycatcher" and submitting it for publication, and that the subsequent publication of the book in July 1987 and its subsequent dissemination amounted to a further breach, so that the Attorney General would be entitled to an injunction against Mr. Wright or any agent of his restraining publication of the book in the UK.
-He found that the Observer and The Guardian were not in breach of their duty of confidentiality, created by being recipients of Mr. Wright's unauthorised disclosures, when they fairly reported in general terms the litigation in Australia and the allegations in the book in their respective articles of 22 and 23 June 1986.
-The applicants on the other hand had published extracts from the book containing certain material which did not raise questions of public interest outweighing those of national security.
-Accordingly they had been in breach of duty in publishing the first instalment of extracts from the book on 12 July 1987.
+53. Scott J. held that Mr. Wright owed a duty to the Crown not to disclose any information obtained by him in the course of his employment in MI5, that he broke that duty by writing "Spycatcher" and submitting it for publication, and that the subsequent publication of the book in July 1987 and its subsequent dissemination amounted to a further breach, so that the Attorney General would be entitled to an injunction against Mr. Wright or any agent of his restraining publication of the book in the UK.
+He found that the applicants were not in breach of their duty of confidentiality, created by being recipients of Mr. Wright's unauthorised disclosures, when they fairly reported in general terms the litigation in Australia and the allegations in the book in their respective articles of 22 and 23 June 1986.
+The Sunday Times on the other hand had published extracts from the book containing certain material which did not raise questions of public interest outweighing those of national security.
+Accordingly it had been in breach of duty in publishing the first instalment of extracts from the book on 12 July 1987.
 However, the Attorney General was not entitled to an injunction to restrain further serialisation by The Sunday Times or any other newspaper since the wide publication of the book abroad had destroyed any secrecy as to the contents.
-Nevertheless the judge held that the applicants were liable to account for the profits accruing to the company as a result of the publication of the first extract.
-In his judgment he took account, inter alia, of the defendants' pleadings under Article 10 of the Convention, the Government's ensuing treaty obligations and the case-law of the Convention organs, which establishes that the limitation of free expression in the interests of national security should not be regarded as necessary unless there is a pressing social need for the limitation and unless the limitation is proportionate to the legitimate aims pursued.
+Nevertheless the judge held that The Sunday Times was liable to account for the profits accruing to it as a result of the publication of the first extract.
+In his judgment he took account, inter alia, of the defendants' pleadings under Article 10 of the Convention, the Government's ensuing treaty obligations and the case-law of the Convention organs, which establishes that the limitation of free expression in the interests of national security should not be regarded as necessary unless there is a pressing social need for the limitation and unless the limitation is proportionate to the leaitimate aims pursued.
 He found the arguments for press freedom overwhelming and the Government's desire for absolute protection of the Secret Service draconian and impracticable once information is released and easily available abroad.
 He therefore dismissed the Attorney General's claim for a permanent injunction to restrain publication of material from the book, but imposed further temporary injunctions pending an appeal to the Court of Appeal.

-53. On appeal by the Attorney General and a cross-appeal by the applicants, the Court of Appeal (Sir John Donaldson MR, Dillon and Bingham LJJ) on 10 February 1988 (the hearings having been held from 18 to 25 January 1988), affirmed the decision of Scott J...
-However, again, the temporary injunctions were continued pending appeal to the House of Lords.
+54. On appeal by the Attorney General and a cross-appeal by The Sunday Times, the Court of Appeal (Sir John Donaldson MR, Dillon and Bingham LJJ) on 10 February 1988 (the hearings having been held from 18 to 25 January 1988) affirmed the decision of Scott J...
+As regards the reports of 22 and 23 June 1986 in the Observer and The Guardian, Dillon LJ said: